Skip to Main Content

 Take advantage of the increased volume to accelerate the way network equipment is procured and fulfilled.

 Specifically, the network and operations planning approach will address the inefficiencies and delays that plague network deployments.
 It enables coordination within the carrier and with external partners (for example, equipment suppliers, turf vendors, other carriers) by providing a framework to dynamically meet the demands in crucial areas including:

-Adam Hutchinson is a senior manager in Accenture’s Communications, Media, and Technology Management Consulting practice.
-He has 14 years’ experience in supply chain planning and fulfillment and has worked extensively with mobile carriers including leading initiatives to develop and implement processes across planning, construction, and provisioning of major telecommunications network upgrades.
-He holds a Bachelor of Business Administration in Operations Management from James Madison University and a Master of Business Administration from the University of Chicago – Booth School of Business.
+Adam Hutchinson is a senior manager in Accenture’s Communications, Media and Technology Management Consulting group.
+He has 14 years’ experience in supply chain planning and fulfillment and has worked extensively with mobile carriers including leading initiatives to develop and implement processes across planning, construction and provisioning of major telecommunications network upgrades.
+He holds a Bachelor of Business Administration in Operations Management from James Madison University and a Master of Business Administration from the University of Chicago—Booth School of Business.